Developing the Vast Silver Deposits of Latin America

 Mr. Mason has over 25 years of public company experience in mineral exploration, development, construction and operations in precious and base metals and other minerals in the Americas, Asia and Africa.
 He was previously awarded the BC Ernst and Young Entrepreneur of the Year Award (Natural Resources Category).
 Mr. Mason has extensive experience in corporate governance, financial and regulatory reporting, mergers and acquisitions, and corporate finance, including 15 years as a Principal and Chief Financial Officer of Hunter Dickinson Inc. In addition, he has served in roles as Chief Financial Officer, Corporate Secretary and Director for 15 public companies listed on the TSX, TSXV, NYSE MKT and NASDAQ.
 Mr. Mason began his career with Deloitte LLP as a Chartered Accountant, followed by 6 years at Homestake Mining Company in mineral exploration, construction and operations reporting.

-*Disclaimer: The profile provides information which was sourced and approved by Great Panther Silver in order to help investors learn more about the company.
-Great Panther Silver is a client of the Investing News Network (INN).
+*Disclaimer: The profile provides information which was sourced and approved by Great Panther Mining in order to help investors learn more about the company.
+Great Panther Mining is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.